A Mighty Girl's top picks of books for children and teens on understanding and managing emotions to build their emotional intelligence.

 Illustrations can also help older kids capture feelings they can’t express in words.
 This exquisite picture book targeted at older readers begins “Sometimes the day begins with nothing to look forward to...”
 As the story continues, evocative collage images depict a variety of imaginary landscapes ranging from subtly off-kilter to deeply oppressive.
 On each page is a single, glimmering red leaf, but how can the girl pick up on that hint of hope when things around her are so dark?
 When she finally returns to her room, though, a red tree is growing, ready to reinvigorate her.
 This beautiful metaphorical book can provide a new way for tweens to talk about emotions that can seem indescribable.

-Teens will likely know the difference between a passing sadness and something more serious, and since 20% of teenagers show symptoms of clinical depression, it’s important to provide them with resources if they feel sadness is becoming overwhelming.
+Adult sometimes wave away teens' feelings of sadness or hopelessness as "just a phase."
+But there's a difference between a passing sadness and something more serious, and since 20% of teenagers show symptoms of clinical depression, it’s important to provide them with resources if they feel sadness is becoming overwhelming.
 This workbook focuses on making small changes to improve your mood, as well as helping teens know when they may need to seek counseling to help them through.
 Dealing with these feelings is difficult, but teens will feel better knowing that there are things they can do to make themselves feel better.

 Sometimes things that go wrong don’t prompt sadness: they make you bubble up and explode instead!
 These books help kids get to grips with the ferocious emotions of frustration and anger.